ninjaprox/ninjaprox.github.io/_posts/2017-04-16-bullet-list-on-ios-with-textkit.md

 title: Bullet list on iOS with TextKit
 ---

-In my recent project, there is the need to display and edit bullet list on iOS, a.k.a it is a part of rich text editor.
-I did some rounds of searching over Google and Stack Overflow; unfortunately, there is no result satisfying me.
-The most common solution is adding a bullet character right in front of each item in list, which is good enough in most of cases, not mine.
-So what is exactly my requirement?
-Straightforwardly, just few things:
+In a recent project, I needed to display and edit bullet lists on iOS, i.e. as part of a rich text editor.
+After rounds of searching on Google and Stack Overflow, I could not find any satisfying answers.
+The most common solution is adding a bullet character right in front of each item in the list, which is good enough in most of cases, but not in mine.
+So what exactly are my requirements?
+Quite straightforward, just few things:

-* Firstly, of course, display a bullet list.
+- First, of course, display a bullet list.
-* When I change text alignment, bullets still align nicely on the left side, regardless the alignment which can be left, center or right.
+- When changing text alignment, bullets are still aligned nicely on the left side, regardless of the alignment which can be left, center or right.
-* Last but not least, the ability to edit the list, i.e. edit, add or remove list items without hassle of handling characters.
+- Last but not least, the ability to edit the list, i.e. edit, add or remove list items without the hassle of handling characters manually.

-With that in mind, I will go through from the solution I mentioned earlier to the final one in this post.
+With that in mind, I will go from the common solution mentioned earlier to the final one in this post.

-## First come-up solution
+## The common solution

-Fairly said, this solution is simple, yet efficient in simple use cases.
+To be fair, this solution is simple yet efficient in simple use cases.
 The idea is prepending a bullet character (•) to every new item which leads to the following.

 ![1st solution left alignment](/figures/20170416-1.png)

-To display the above list, the string underneath would be.
+To display the above list, the string underneath would be:

 ```
 • Bullet list\n• on iOS\n• with TextKit
 ```

-This looks great on left alignment and easy to make, so no complaint at the moment.
+This looks great when left aligned and easy to make, so no complaints at the moment.
 Let's go ahead and change to center alignment.

 ![1st solution center alignment](/figures/20170416-2.png)